DIOGO Q ANDRADE

 I travel across newsmedia offices and academic classrooms, focusing on innovation and creative practices to reinvent journalism.
 My main focus is on the intersection of politics, culture, and technology.
 And yes, I have too many interests for my own good.

 I held several leadership roles in both legacy and startup media companies, transforming them to achieve a bigger audience to improved content.
+I became a freelancer to be able to do in-depth coverage of the issues I care about.

 I spent the first decade of the century in television: I created, directed, and produced hundreds of hours of educational and news programming, mostly for the public TV channels.
 Further away in time are my first steps in media, cooperating with many quality titles in Portugal.

 I have helped media companies develop their true potential and achieve a wider readership online.
-I have tried to foster communication and sharing practices from within newsrooms, tech departments, and management boards to increase outcomes.
+In addition, I have tried to foster communication and sharing practices from within newsrooms, tech departments, and management boards to increase outcomes.

 In the last five years alone, I have worked with leading foundations and institutions in Portugal, with the European Commission and the European Parliament as well as media brands in Berlin, Lisbon, and Luanda.